Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • evals decide whether the prompt change was worth it

-That is why prompt engineering now feels less like wordsmithing and more like operating a multi-layer interface contract.
+That is why prompt work feels less like wordsmithing now.
+It is closer to operating a multi-layer interface contract.

 Prompt as phrasing